 Email: Explain how to connect email accounts and configure the centralized mailbox used to create and respond to tickets.

-Phone: Explain how to set up the call center, connect VoIP providers, and create an IVR menu with call routing options.
+Phone: Explain how to set up the call center, connect VoIP video phone providers, and create an IVR menu with call routing options.

-Live chat: Outline how to place live chat widgets onto websites and set up proactive chat triggers.
+Live chat: Outline how to place live chat widgets onto websites and set up proactive chat triggers, such as VoIP instant messaging.

 Social media messaging: Create a step-by-step guide for each social media integration (Facebook, Instagram, Twitter, instant messaging apps).